The

 Maureen Carroll, Birr, Co.
 Offaly

-I have kept the calendar costs the same as it was in 2021 and they will retail €15 each. €15 includes free P+P in Ireland while postage is extra for any orders outside of Ireland.
-You will be able to an purchase them using all Major Cards, PayPal and Revolut, while if you don’t use online payment can also order by Cheque or Postal Order.
+The 2025 calendar has been printed and is available to buy from this website and some shops around the country.
+I have kept the calendar costs the same as it was in 2021 and they will retail €15 each. €15 includes free P+P in Ireland in October while postage is extra for any orders outside of Ireland.

 PDFs of Irish Dresser and Folklore Calendar